X Series Tape Tension Adjustments

 You get a bit more access to the capstans by removing the head cover.
 If a deck has been subject to shedding or old tape for a period of time, a rim of oxide deposits will occur right above and right below the ¼” tape path.
 This buildup changes the diameter of the capstan very slightly, which can throw off the tape tension needed to keep the tape on the heads.

 A more typical dirty tape path of an X series deck, showing massive oxide buildup on the capstan.
-Notice the oxide buildup in the corners of the tape guide as shown on the far right.
+Notice also the oxide buildup in the corners of the tape guide as shown on the far right, which will affect the tape path and operation of the deck.

 Clean off the capstans with isopropyl alcohol and cotton swabs.
 IF you use some painter’s tape to hold up the left and right tension rollers, the deck will turn on the capstan motor, making cleaning much easier than if they are stationary.